As Syria moves towards economic reopening, Lebanon remains stuck in cycle of crises | The National

 But in Syria those same ideas are emerging as investment opportunities.

-Over the past months, Damascus has been quietly repositioning itself as one of the region’s most unexpected economic openings – not as a country that has recovered, with poverty still widespread, inflation high and infrastructure heavily damaged, but as a market delivering returns on investment earlier than many had anticipated.
+Over the past months, Damascus has been quietly repositioning itself as one of the region’s most unexpected economic openings – not as a country that has recovered, with poverty still widespread, inflation high and infrastructure heavily damaged, but as a market seeing the return of investment interest earlier than many had anticipated.

 “Investors today are looking less at immediate economic conditions and more at whether a country appears to be entering a phase of predictable political consolidation,” Imad Salamey, professor of Middle East and International Affairs at the Lebanese American University, told The National.